 One of the most common causes of human error in the workplace is a lack of instruction.

 Naturally, the more information and direction we get regarding tasks, the more likely it is that we can complete them to a high standard.
 Therefore, one of the principal ways to reduce human error is to create structured business workflows.
-But even the most judicious workflows can still be susceptible to human error.
+But even the most judicious workflows can have flaws and still be susceptible to human error.

 Watch out for these common mistakes that can occur when you’re creating workflows: